SimoRec/javaoperator/Readme.md

 - feat n.2: When a custom resource has been deleted, remove the linked resources (Pod)
 - feat n.3: When a new custom resource has been created or updated, the operator should deploy a deployment manifest and take the number of replicas from the new custom resource
 - feat n.4: When the pod starts, update the default nginx index.html and put inside a short description from the custom resource
-- feat n.5: Show time: 🎉 Create a NodePort service for that deployment and retreive the public ip address.
+- feat n.5: Show time: 🎉 Create a NodePort service for that deployment and retrieve the public ip address.

 ## How to generate manifests